 To find out if you may be at risk of flooding go to the Environment Agency flood maps.

-To report flooding problems on roads or pavements (e.g. blocked drains and gullies) using our highway reporting tool please follow the link below.
+To report flooding problems on roads or pavements (e.g. overflowing drains and gullies) follow the link to our highway reporting tool below.

 Report flooding from water pipes or sewers

 Anglian Water Services covers most of the county for sewage and water supply.
 Cambridge Water supplies only water to Cambridge and some of the surrounding areas.

 Report flooding from surface water, groundwater or ordinary watercourses

 If you are currently experiencing flooding to your property from surface water, groundwater or an ordinary watercourse (such as open ditches, culverts and drains), then contact your district council or the emergency services.

 - Cambridge City Council

 - South Cambridgeshire District Council

 - East Cambridgeshire District Council